reachtonavakanth/demoproject_playwright_ts/README.md

 **What’s Happening Here?**
 - Payload is always generated via the builder, guaranteeing its correctness.
 - Test attaches both request and response for traceability in reports.
-- Response is validated against a zod schema (`RegistrationResponseSchema`), ensuring backend API stays contract-compliant.
+- Response schema is validated using Ajv to ensure backend API stays contract-compliant.

 ---